reflex-dev/reflex/README.md

 ## Example Pynecone App

-Let's go over an example of creating a UI around Dalle.
-For simplicity of the example below, we call the OpenAI Dalle API, but you could replace this with any ML model locally.
+Let's go over an example of creating a UI around DALL·E. For simplicity of the example below, we call the OpenAI DALL·E API, but you could replace this with any ML model locally.

 <div align="center">
 <img src="docs/images/dalle.gif" alt="drawing" width="550" style="border-radius:2%"/>